Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

-This construction can clearly be computed in polynomial time and our parameter, the number of unit shifts, which is upper bounded by the budget, is identical to the set cover size~$h$.
-Before we prove the correctness of the reduction, let us briefly discuss (properties of) the unbribed election.
+The construction can be computed in polynomial time.
+Our parameter, the number of unit shifts, is upper-bounded by the budget, which is identical to the set cover size~$h$.
+Before we prove the correctness of the reduction, let us briefly discuss the properties of the election prior to shifting $p$.